RouvenDecker/LoadProfileAnalysis/READ_ME.md

 Your csv input should be as formated as the file "input/Load_Profile_Analysis.csv"
 replace this file with your input.
 the Script **does not** replace already written files.
-U need to delete the files in "data" and "ouput" bevor performing an new request.
+You need to delete the files in "data" and "ouput" bevor performing an new request.
 if "make" is installed run "make clean" to delete the files.

 quick copy paste: